semtexzv/stor/README.md

 # Stor
-Stor is a library for implementing embedded KV database based on RocksDB.
-It was originally based on [heed](https://github.com/meilisearch/heed), but has been since fully rewritten from that codebase.
-It's designed to support multiple backends.
-Currently only RocksDB backend is implemented.
+Stor is a library for building embedded databases.
+It works on underlying transactional KV storage, and provides typed interfaces, and a way to be generic over the underlying storage engine.
+Currently, a RocksDB backend is implemented.

 The core storage engine of [Blok3](https://blok3.io) is built on multiple `stor`-based databases.